Meiko Scientific: Elan-Elite Interconnect

 The processors in a CS-2 were connected by a Meiko-designed multi-stage packet-switched fat tree network implemented in custom silicon.

 This project, codenamed Elan-Elite, was started in 1990, as a speculative project to compete with the T9000 Transputer from Inmos, which Meiko intended to use as an interconnect technology.
 The T9000 began to suffer massive delays, such that the internal project became the only viable interconnect choice for the CS-2.

 This interconnect comprised two devices, code-named Elan (adapter) and Elite (switch).
-Each processing element included an Elan chip, a communications co-processor based on the SPARC architecture, accessed via a Sun MBus cache coherent interface and providing two 50MB/s bi-directional links.
+Each processing element included an Elan chip, a communications co-processor based on the SPARC architecture, accessed via a Sun MBus cache coherent interface and providing two 50 MB/s bi-directional links.
 The Elite chip was an 8-way link crossbar switch, used to form the packet-switched network.
 The switch had limited adaption based on load and priority.

 Both ASICs were fabbed in complementary metal–oxide–semiconductor (CMOS) gate arrays by GEC Plessey in their Roborough, Plymouth semi-conductor fab in 1993.

 After the Meiko technology was acquired by Quadrics, the Elan/Elite interconnect technology was developed into QsNet.